vuestorefront/vue-storefront/doc/FAQ and Receipes.md

 If the extensions are not playing with the User Interface, probably they will work with VS out of the box, as we're using the standard Magento2 API calls for the integration part.

+### <a name="multi-website"></a>How to support Multistore / Multiwebsite setup

+Currently, the Multi Website support is possible by setting up few separate instances of Vue Storefront configured to use other API endpoints + have few ElasticSearch indexes (each for one storeview).
+Magento2 API allows the user to simply add the: http://magento-store.example.com/store_code/V1 ... to the endpoitns so You can just switch the store view by changing store_code - from "default" to any kind of "en", "de" ...
+2